 Vinegar is made when the alcohol in cider is turned into acetic acid by acetobacter, a type of bacteria that feed on ethanol which creates the by-product acetic acid.

 Once the starter vinegar is added, it is merely matter of covering the cider with a cloth to protect it from insects and dust, allowing at same time exposition to air.
 The bacteria will multiply and begin consuming the alcohol turning the cider into vinegar.

 You may notice the cider will form a gelatinous layer on top and at the bottom, in the solution.
-It is composed of cellulose and acetic acid bacteria and is absolutely beneficial. the so called “Mother”, is basically a colony of acetobacter and can can be transferred from one batch to the next should you wish to make more vinegar.
+It is composed of cellulose and acetic acid bacteria and is absolutely beneficial. the so called “Mother”, is basically a colony of acetobacter that can be transferred from one batch to the next, should you wish to make more vinegar.